KimAloshynNoA/tender-info-api/README.md

 # Tender Info API

-Tender Info API is a RESTful service that allows users to interact with tenders data.
+Tender Info API is a RESTful service that allows users to interact with tenders data from https://tenders.guru/pl/api.
 It supports filtering, sorting, and pagination of tenders, as well as retrieval of tenders by ID or by supplier.

 ## Table of Contents